-- Care for specific complications: Outpatient, professional, inpatient, and long-term care claims with ICD-9 or ICD-10 diagnosis codes for specific complications directly related to pneumonia (e.g., respiratory failure) are included in the post-trigger window. - Specific anesthesia: Outpatient and professional claim detail lines with CPT procedure codes for specific anesthesia provided for procedures related to pneumonia are included in the post-trigger window. - Specific evaluation and management visits: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific E&M visits with a primary diagnosis related to pneumonia are included in the post-trigger window. - Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes, and inpatient claims with ICD-9 or ICD-10 procedure codes, for specific imaging and testing related to pneumonia (e.g., chest X-ray) are included in the post-trigger window. - Specific medications: Pharmacy claims with HIC3 codes for specific medications related to pneumonia (e.g., antibiotics) and treatment for complications related to pneumonia are included in the post-trigger window. - Specific pathology: Outpatient and professional claim detail lines with CPT procedure codes for specific pathology related to pneumonia are included in the post-trigger window. - Specific surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes, and inpatient claims with ICD-9 or ICD-10 procedure codes, for specific procedures (e.g., vaccination) are included in the post-trigger window.
+- Care for specific complications: Outpatient, professional, inpatient, and long-term care claims with ICD-9 or ICD-10 diagnosis codes for specific complications directly related to the UTI (e.g., septicemia) are included in the post-trigger window. - Specific evaluation and management visits: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific E&M visits with a primary diagnosis related to the UTI are included in the post-trigger window. - Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific imaging and testing with a primary diagnosis related to the UTI are included in the post-trigger window. - Specific medications: Pharmacy claims with HIC3 codes for specific medications related to the UTI (e.g., antibiotics) and treatment for complications related to the UTI are included in the post-trigger window. - Specific surgical and medical procedures: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific procedures are included in the post-trigger window.